voxpupuli/beaker-hostgenerator/README.md

 ## Support

-Support offered by [Puppet Labs](https://puppetlabs.com) may not always be timely since it is maintained by a tooling support team that is primarily focused on improving tools, infrastructure, and automation for our Enterprise products.
+Support offered by [Puppet](https://puppet.com) may not always be timely since it is maintained by a tooling support team that is primarily focused on improving tools, infrastructure, and automation for our Enterprise products.